James-Holloway/AnotherRayTracer/README.md

 * AnotherMainWindow : wxFrame - Used to display the rendered scene
 * AnotherRayTracer - Holds a Scene and output image, along with functions to render the scene
 * Scene - The scene, containing a background color, a camera, the size of the render and the shapes to be drawn
-* Shape/Sphere - Basic shapes that the ray tracer will hit when tracing the scene.
+* Shape/Sphere/Plane - Basic shapes that the ray tracer will hit when tracing the scene.
 Has functions that can be overridden in derived Shapes and a material
-* Material - Each shape has a material which contains a color
+* Material - Each shape has a material which contains a color, diffuse and specular
 * Color - The color of the shape or background.
 Stored in double format
 * Ray - The ray, a simple struct that contains the start position and direction of the ray which makes the ray tracer possible
 * Vector3D - Another important part of ART, a vector in 3D space with overloaded operators to match